snimmagadda1/s11a.com/content/06-01-2021/index.md

 isdev: true
 ---

 The last post took look at a Spring Batch project template to get off the ground quickly.
-In this one we're going to take it a step further and use the starter to build out a batch job.
+In this series we're going to take it a step further and use the starter to build out a batch job.
 We won't focus too much here on the implementation of the framework itself ([docs do a good job of that](https://docs.spring.io/spring-batch/docs/4.3.x/reference/html/domain.html#domainLanguageOfBatch)), but rather practical use-cases to quickly enable yourself to build robust batch apps for enterprise apps.

 ## Prerequisites
 You be proficient with Java for this guide.
 Along with that, knowledge of the following is very beneficial: